 The Master of Public Health (MPH) is the core professional degree recognized throughout the world for public health practice, both in the public sector and in emerging private sector careers related to population health.

-The College requires two semester hours of formal practice placement experience (practicum) for all students in the MPH degree program.
-Students should be active participants in the arrangement for the practicum.
+The College requires two semester hours of formal applied practice experience for all students in the MPH degree program.
+Students should be active participants in the arrangement for the applied practice experience.
 The Office of Academic Programs and Student Services assists students in locating appropriate field sites and provides support throughout the experience.
 Students are encouraged to consult with their advisors and other CPH faculty.
-Complete details on the process for seeking and confirming the placement, as well as the expectations for the practicum, are found in the Practicum Student Handbook.
+Complete details on the process for seeking and confirming the placement, as well as the expectations for the applied practice experience, are found in the Applied Practice Experience Student Handbook.

-The culminating experience is intended to provide the opportunity for students to address a public health question or issue of their interest that draws from their academic experience.
+The integrated learning experience is intended to provide the opportunity for students to address a public health question or issue of their interest that draws from their academic experience.
 It provides students with the opportunity to apply, integrate, and synthesize knowledge and experience obtained during their academic course of study to a question or problem of public health relevance.
-In some cases the culminating project idea or opportunity may evolve from the student’s practice placement experience.
+In some cases the integrated learning experience idea or opportunity may evolve from the student’s applied practice experience.